shlomitapiro/assignRidesAlgo/README.md

   - *Pros*: Simple to implement, predictable runtime, easy to extend (e.g., add new penalty rules).
   - *Cons*: May not find the absolute global minimum cost under all constraints, especially when fairness penalties or time‑window constraints interact in complex ways.

-### When to Use This Approach

-- **Medium‑sized fleets** (tens to low hundreds of drivers and rides) where a fast, deterministic assignment is preferred.
-- **Dynamic environments** where rides arrive continuously and a full re‑optimization would be too slow.
-- **Extensible penalty models**: you can plug in different fairness or priority functions without changing the core loop.

 ### Limitations & Alternatives

 - **No Global Optimality**: For scenarios requiring strict guarantees (e.g., minimize maximum driver load or absolute cost bounds), consider global methods (Hungarian, MILP).
 - **Penalty Sensitivity**: The effectiveness of fairness depends on the weight and formula chosen.
 Large disparities in base costs may require very high penalties or alternative penalty shapes.

-## 1. Initialization

 ### 1. Initialization
 - Create an empty schedule for each driver: